 For projects requiring higher density point clouds, dedicated LiDAR scanners produce **E57 files**, which are a vendor-neutral format for storing rich scan data that can be integrated into advanced BIM workflows.

 A 3D digital twin is a practical tool that addresses many of the core challenges in the AEC industry.
 By creating a single, shareable source of truth, it improves documentation accuracy, facilitates remote collaboration, reduces rework, and integrates with existing BIM and CAD workflows.
-It represents a shift from fragmented, 2D information to a holistic, data-rich 3D model of the project lifecycle.
+It represents a shift from fragmented, 2D information to a holistic, data-rich 3D model of the project lifecycle, and its adoption is a key indicator of a firm's digital maturity.